jsim2010/partite/CONTRACT.md

 requirement
 : An object composed of:

-  - a set of inputs
+  - a non-empty set of inputs
   - the behavior that fulfills the vision

 contract
 : A list containing all requirements of a project.

+edit
+: A collection of modifications to a contract.

+revision
+: An object composed of:

+  - a contract after an edit has been applied to it
+  - the edit that was applied

 objective
-: An explanation of why the contract should be modified.
+: An explanation of why the contract does not fulfill the vision.

 agenda
 : The list of objectives to be resolved.